 Recurring income productised services

-Want to go beyond the done for you model and develop more recurring income with your productised service?
+Want to go beyond the done-for-you model and develop more recurring income with your productised service?
 Work out what your clients might need regularly, and set up your service to give them this on a weekly, monthly or annual basis.

 Maybe there’s a productised add-on to your existing consultancy services.
-You could offer an ongoing maintenance contract, a monthly update or check-in.
+You could offer an ongoing maintenance contract, a monthly update or a check-in.
 Or an additional piece of work every quarter.
 This technique is a simple way to increase customer lifetime value.

 Recurring income productised services examples

 Access to a dashboard you’ve made from their data